cekit/cekit/docs/handbook/redhat.rst

 Red Hat Environment
 ===================
 If you are running CEKit in Red Hat internal infrastructure it behaves differently.
-This behavior is triggered by changing :ref:`redhat configuration option<configuration:Red Hat environment>` in CEKit configuration file.
+This behavior is triggered by changing :ref:`redhat configuration option<handbook/configuration:Red Hat environment>` in CEKit configuration file.

 Tools